 EU equity markets also face several structural issues with fragmented infrastructures and under-developed equity ecosystems.

 Strengthening EU equity markets and improving their attractiveness are among the objectives of the on-going CMU and MiFID II / MiFIR review initiatives.
 A Listing Act was proposed in December 2022 with measures to simplify listing requirements for companies, particularly SMEs, wanting to raise funds on public markets, an improvement of the proportionality of the market abuse framework and the introduction of multiple vote share structures.
-Additional CMU measures that may have an impact on equity financing include the review of the ELTIF framework, the creation of a EU data hub for facilitating the access to corporate information, the implementation of an EU consolidated tape and improvements to MiFID II rules regarding research and market infrastructures.
-The recently launched DEBRA (Debt-equity bias reduction allowance) initiative should also contribute to this objective by proposing to introduce an allowance that will grant to equity the same tax treatment as debt; this project is however at a standstill at present.
+Additional CMU measures that may have an impact on equity financing include the review of the ELTIF framework, the creation of a EU data hub for facilitating the access to corporate information (ESAP) and the implementation of an EU consolidated tape and improvements to MiFID II rules regarding research and market infrastructures.
+The DEBRA (Debt-equity bias reduction allowance) initiative may also contribute to this objective by proposing to introduce an allowance that will grant to equity the same tax treatment as debt; this project is however at a standstill at present.

 Extracted from the main Eurofi publications (Regulatory Updates, Views Magazines and Conference Summaries)

 Eurofi Views Magazine chapters